OUR Blog

 • Door height: Some models have a folded guardrail height as low as 1.8 m to fit through elevators or low entrances.

-Example of narrow space parameters: A compact electric lift with an 8 m working height can have dimensions of 1.5 m (L) x 0.76 m (W) x 1.8 m (stowed height), a load capacity of 230 kg, and can pass through a standard single door.
+Example of narrow space parameters: A compact electric scissor lift with an 8 m working height can have dimensions of 1.5 m (L) x 0.76 m (W) x 1.8 m (stowed height), a load capacity of 230 kg, and can pass through a standard single door.

 Related topic: Will a scissor lift fit through a door?